Three-loop contributions to $b\to s\gamma$ associated with the current-current operators: Theoretical framework

 \subsection{Form factor decomposition}

 As mentioned in some detail in \cite{Greub:2023msv}, the decay amplitude ${\cal A}(b \to s \gamma)=\langle s \gamma|O_{1,2}|b\rangle$ can be written as ${\cal A}=M_{\mu} \, \varepsilon^\mu$, where $\varepsilon^\mu$ denotes the polarization vector of the emitted photon.
 In the considered limit where the strange quark mass is put to zero, $M_{\mu}$ is of the form \eq{ M_{\mu} = \bar u_s (p_s) P_R \left[ A \, q_\mu + B \, p_\mu + C \, \gamma_\mu \right] u_b(p)\ . } In this equation $u_b(p)$ denotes the Dirac spinor of the $b$-quark with four-momentum $p$, $u_s(p_s)$ is the analogous quantity for the $s$-quark with four-momentum $p_s$ and $q=p-p_s$ is the four-momentum of the emitted photon.
 Applying standard algebraic manipulations, the form factors $A$, $B$, $C$ are given in terms of linear combinations of scalar three-loop integrals\footnote{The form of such integrals can be seen e.g. in Eq.
 (3.4) in our previous paper \cite{Greub:2023msv}.}.
 After performing these integrals and taking into account that $q^2=0$ in our process, these form factors are functions of $m_b$ and $m_c$ (and depend also on the renormalization scale $\mu$).
-Concerning gauge invariance, it is instructive to look first at the corresponding 2-loop amplitude: at the bare (i.e. unrenomalized) level, $M_{\mu}$ satisfies the Ward identity $q^\mu \, M_{\mu}=0 $, leading to the relation $C=-m_b / 2 \, B$.
-Using this relation, the decay amplitude ${\cal A}=M_{\mu} \varepsilon^{\mu}$ can then be written (in bare 2-loop) as \eq{ {\cal A} = -\frac{4 \pi^2}{e \, m_b} \, B \, \langle {O}_7 \rangle_{\rm tree} \, , } where the tree-level matrix element of the operator ${O}_7$ is given e.g. in \cite{Greub:2023msv}.
-At 3-loop, however, the bare version of the Ward identity is broken as pointed out in \cite{Fael:2023}.
-The Ward identity is restored only after renormalization (actually, as also pointed out there and checked by one of us, it is the renormalization of the $b$-quark mass (in the on-shell scheme) which does the restoration).
+The function $A$ does not contribute to $b \to s \gamma$ since the corresponding tensor structure vanishes when contracting $M_{\mu}$ with the polarization vector.
+Furthermore, the Ward identity $q^{\mu} M_{\mu}=0$ (resulting from electromagnetic gauge invariance) implies that \eq{C=-\frac{m_b}{2} \, B \, . } This Ward identity for on-shell amplitudes, derived in detail for instance in sections 7.4 and 10 of the text-book by Peskin and Schroeder \cite{Peskin}, holds for renormalized amplitudes in which the masses of external particles are defined in the on-shell scheme.
 In our present paper, we only calculate the bare version of the form factor $B$.
-When later including the renormalization of the amplitude, we suggest to calculate the effects of the counterterms on $B$ only and then {\it use} the Ward identity to get the renormalized version of $C$.
+When later including the renormalization of the amplitude, we suggest to calculate the effects of the counterterms on $B$ only and then {\it use} the relation (\ref{Wardrelation}) to get the renormalized version of $C$.
+This procedure \`a priori leads to expressions for renormalized form factors $B$ and $C$ in the on-shell scheme for $m_b$.
+By performing a further appropriate finite renormalization, one can transform the form factors to any other renormalization scheme for $m_b$.